 Green Street Hotel on Ma May Street is a good budget choice in Hanoi if you want to go a step up from a dorm room; it’s not fancy, but it does the job competently for under $20 and plops you in a good location.Does the job.Green Street isn’t much to look at from the front: it’s narrow and weatherworn, with bikes crammed outside, travel posters lining each side of the door and remnants of...
 Read our full review of Green Street Hotel.

 Hanoi Lucky Guesthouse 2 in Hanoi’s Old Quarter offers a very warm welcome, with good value, clean rooms plus comfortable dorm beds, making it a great option for budget travellers.
-No frills — except the personalised bed runner.
-The bedrooms lack frills — no pictures, fridge nor safe, and certainly no robes or slippers — but they do come with a modern wall-mounted TV and a good-sized...
+The bedrooms lack frills — no pictures, fridge nor safe, and certainly no robes or slippers — but they do come with a modern wall-mounted TV and a good-sized wardrobe and bedding is clean and adequate....
 Read our full review of Hanoi Lucky Guesthouse 2.

-A hotel in the centre of Hanoi‘s Old Quarter that positions itself on a platform of “US$12 double room” is bound to cause a few cynical looks: after all that’s almost as cheap as it gets in Hanoi nowadays, so surely either it’s a clever ploy to entice punters in or the rooms are really bad.
+A hotel in the centre of Hanoi’s Old Quarter that positions itself on a platform of “US$12 double room” is bound to cause a few cynical looks: after all that’s almost as cheap as it gets in Hanoi nowadays, so surely either it’s a clever ploy to entice punters in or the rooms are really bad.
 Fortunately, neither are true.
-The view from my motorbike rental shop.
-I have...
+I have stood, staring at Thuy Nga Hotel on a number of...
 Read our full review of Thuy Nga Hotel.

 This family-run spot, on a hidden alley that's both quiet and full of local colour, has friendly staff and rooms that are spacious and clean – although one we were shown had a distinct smell of cigarette smoke.
 Rooms are at three price levels: the most expensive have balconies and rather pleasant views over the surrounding houses, the midrange rooms are at the rear without veranda and the...
 Read our full review of Tung Trang Hotel.